 Bring joy back into your art practice by saying yes to new challenges and opportunities that present themselves—and make it a habit of doing this monthly.
-Be open to different experiences, people, and ideas and widen your comfort zone for experiencing joy.
+Be open to different experiences, people, and ideas, and widen your comfort zone for experiencing joy.

-Accept someone’s offer to collaborate with you on an unknown project, jump in on that group exhibition, say yes to a creative retreat or residency.
+Accept someone’s offer to collaborate with you on an unknown project, jump in on that group exhibition, and say yes to a creative retreat or residency.
 The more experiences you have, the more capacity you have for experiencing joy through your artwork.
 Shake it up and get out of your habits that weren’t working.

 On the flip side, if your yes attitude has started to take away from your self-care and create more stress than positivity, know that it is ok and healthy to say no. You have no requirement to say yes or to be busy.
-Leave room for the opportunities that give back to you and give you joy and ditch the rest that aren’t serving your creative needs at the moment.
+Leave room for the opportunities that give back to you and give you joy and ditch the rest that isn’t serving your creative needs at the moment.

-Notice the small joys in your creative process
+Notice the small joys in your creative process.

 If you are looking to create from a place of joy, start by tuning in to the small moments in your process that already bring you this feeling.
 It’s much harder to just jump in full force and start drastically creating your work in a different manner.
 Change takes time.

 What part of your creative process brings a lightness to your making?
 It could be the initial sketches, wedging clay, sharpening a pencil, laying down your first mask of paint … anything that sparks a smile or feeling of ease.
 Then, do more of whatever that is.
 Forget all of your outside obligations for a few hours if you can spare it and just focus on the small part of the process that fills your soul.

-When you first start, look for a few moments during the last session that you felt at ease or that made your process exciting.
+When you first start, look for a few moments during the last session when you felt at ease or that made your process exciting.
 Noticing small moments of joy creates more joy.
 It is like a ripple effect and it only grows with practice and intention.